AliBandukwala/cleanhub-fe-aliasgar/README.md

 # Setup and Run

-This project is made with React, Typescript, Zustand and Tailwind
+This project is made with Vite, React, Typescript, Zustand and Tailwind

 To run this project first run `npm install` then `npm run dev`